Ka55i0peia/vf_utils/readme.md

 access or supporting club accounting.
 For me its a private python project allowing me to test architecture patterns and new language patterns of python.

-As first module [bulk_edit] supports you with a bulk editing functionality that is painfully missing in the web GUI of vereinsflieger.
+As first module [bulk_edit](bulk_edit/) supports you with a bulk editing functionality that was for me painfully missing in the web GUI of vereinsflieger.
 The usecase behind is some batch like setting of dataset values.
-In past I was faced with the some task where I need to change the user status of approx 150 members.
+In past I was faced with the some task where I need to change the user status of lets say 150 members.
 I don't want todo this manually one by one.
-Approx a year ago I started this with a hacky solution of screenshot based mouse and keyboard automation -- google sikuli for further info.
+Approx. one year ago I started this with a hacky solution of screenshot based mouse and keyboard automation (google sikuli for further info).
 That was working but is highly machine dependent.
-In a different context i found a (in my eyes) more stable way using the webgui testing tool selenium.
+In a different context i found a (in my eyes) more stable way using the webgui testing tool [selenium](https://en.wikipedia.org/wiki/Selenium_(software)).

 ## IMPORTANT NOTE

 Please use the tool **bulk_edit** with care and at your own risk!!!

 The tool is under development.
-The file [bulk_edit/__main__.py] currenlty implements the construction of tasks to perfom in a hard coded way!
+The file [`bulk_edit/__main__.py`](bulk_edit/__main__.py) currenlty implements the construction of tasks to perfom in a hard coded way!
 Modify it for your use case. **Run the script only if you know what you are doing!**

 ## Requirements